 Policy HB2.
-Protecting Local Wildlife
+Protecting and Enhancing Local Biodiversity

-Development should enhance biodiversity, through an understanding of the wildlife interest that may be affected by development, and the inclusion of measures that will secure an overall biodiversity gain.
+Development should protect and, wherever practicable, enhance biodiversity, through an understanding of the wildlife interest that may be affected by development, and the inclusion of measures that will secure an overall biodiversity gain.
 To demonstrate this is achieved, a certified Biodiversity Mitigation and Enhancement Plan will be required where a development would involve any of the following: